pgroenbaek/shapeio/README.md

 When modifying shapes using this module, there are no built-in safeguards beyond the structure of the data itself.
 If you don't know what you're doing, your changes may result in invalid shape files that won't work with Open Rails or MSTS.

 See also:
-- [shapeedit](https://github.com/pgroenbaek/shapeedit) - provides functions for modifying shapes while keeping them valid and compatible with MSTS and Open Rails (ORTS).
+- [shapeedit](https://github.com/pgroenbaek/shapeedit) - provides experimental functions for modifying shapes.
 - [trackshape-utils](https://github.com/pgroenbaek/trackshape-utils) - offers additional utilities for working with track shapes.